ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 export default PublishingAppRoutes;
 ```

-Above we have definied our first articles.length route.
-For the sake of brevity we have hard-coded our articles' count (as 2).

-The return statement provides two properties:
+As you can see, we have created our first route in the that will match the articles.length from our ***_fetch*** function (in layouts/PublishingApp.js).

+We have hardcoded number two in ***articlesCountInDB***, later we will make a query to our database there.

+The new stuff above are:
 1) ***route: 'articles.length',*** this is simply a route for match by falcor.

 To be more precise, the falcor routes' paths are exactly the same stuff that you have provided in your src/layouts/PublishingApp.js (_fetch function) as for example to match this front-end call: